Inconceivable Heroism Amid Horror

 God is not “Fair”.
 He is JUST!

-By definition, being fair means: “free from bias, dishonesty, or injustice.
-A fair decision; a fair judge; legitimately sought, pursued, done, given, etc.; proper under the rules.”
-When we get what we truly deserve, in a good way, it’s called fairness.
-The jurisdiction system should be fair.
+By definition, being fair means being free from bias, dishonesty, or injustice.
+A fair decision, a fair judge—something done properly under the rules.
+When we receive what we rightly deserve in a good way, we call it fairness.
+Ideally, systems of justice should be fair.

-The truth is, no matter how one may seem to have it all together, we each have struggles on our own levels.
-We face different challenges in life, but the good news is that God cannot give us more than we can handle.
-“No temptation has overtaken you that is not common to man.
-God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it“.
-1 Corinthians 10:13
+The truth is, every person—no matter how composed they may seem—faces their own struggles.
+We all experience hardship, but the good news is found in 1 Corinthians 10:13: “No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.”

-May God comfort those who mourn today and ease pain for those who are suffering, in the name of Jesus.
-May today all those who are in distress hear His soothing voice and may their hope be lifted high.
+May God comfort those who mourn today.
+May He bring healing to the broken, peace to the suffering, and hope to the weary.
+In Jesus’ Name, may all who are in distress hear His soothing voice and be lifted up.

-May His Holy Name be praised, now and always!
+May His holy name be praised, now and forever!

 “To describe my mother would be to write about a hurricane in its perfect power.” — Maya Angelou